-In the second semester the student is placed in where they can practice all methods.
+The field work practice in the second semester will consist of Rural Immersion Camp and concurrent field work for 15 weeks (two days per week).
+In the second semester the student is placed in civil society organization and /or community as well as institutions where they can practice professional methods of social work intervention.
 Every week the students write a report of their activities and submit it to the concerned field work supervisor.
-The supervisor conducts individual and group field work conferences regularly.
+The supervisor conducts individual and group conferences regularly.